Norahsa/Norahsa/README.md

 - 👋 Hi, I’m @Norahsa
 - 👀 I’m interested in making this planet a better place to live in.
 - 🌱 I’m currently learning solidity.
-I am a molecular oncologist/cyber lawyer of Bombay High Court and a technology maximalist.
+I am a molecular oncologist/cyber lawyer of Bombay High Court and a technology maximalist (even more since 08)
-- 💞️ I’m looking to collaborate on a creating a DAO that will further be implemented on a full scale in my company.
+- 💞️ I’m looking to collaborate on creating a DAO that will further be implemented on a full scale in my company.

 <!---